Prof. Dr. Cindrilla Chumduri

-Cindrilla is a group leader at the University of Würzburg with a research focus on understanding the genesis and evolution of the premalignant metaplastic niches and how microbes thrive in these niches and contribute to neoplasia development.
+Cindrilla's research focus on understanding the genesis and evolution of the premalignant metaplastic niches and how microbes thrive in these niches and contribute to neoplasia development.
 She was trained as a cancer cell biologist during her Ph.D. at Max Delbrück Center for Molecular Medicine, Berlin, focusing on the mechanisms underlying therapy resistance and aggressive relapse of the lymphomas.
 Later, at the Max Planck Institute for Infection Biology and Charité Universitätsmedizin, Berlin she revealed that bacterial pathogen Chlamydia causes cellular and genomic instability, predisposing to mutations, and epithelial to mesenchymal transition; both hallmarks of cancers.
 For the last few years, she has become fascinated to understand why certain tissue microenvironments in the body like metaplastic adaptations are more susceptible to infections and cancer development.
-She developed novel in vitro 3D organoid models and revealed stem cell homeostasis and the role of microenvironment in the emergence of precancer squamous metaplasia.
+She developed novel in vitro 3D organoid models and revealed stem cell homeostasis and the role of microenvironment in the emergence of precancer metaplasia.

-Naveen joined the lab as a Ph.D. student in November 2017.
-His thesis work focuses on understanding the mechanisms regulating the gastro-esophageal junction homeostasis and the development of Barrett’s esophagus metaplasia.
+Naveen is a postdoc working on research area metaplasia and infections.
+His Ph.D. thesis work focused on understanding the mechanisms regulating gastro-esophageal junction homeostasis and the development of Barrett’s esophagus metaplasia.
 He obtained his MSc. in Biotechnology from Mangalore University, India.
 Later worked as a research fellow at the Indian Institute of Science, Bangalore, India, on Mycobacterial proteins and their interaction with immune cells.
 Subsequently moved to the industry where he worked on monoclonal antibody development and protein synthesis.

 Pon Ganish Prakash